-- 1. A candidate must complete English 1101 and 1102 with a minimum grade of C or higher or must demonstrate proficiency on the CLEP test for ENGL 1101. - 2.
-A candidate must complete Mathematic course requirement for Area A-2 with a minimum grade of C or higher. - 3.
+- 1. A candidate must complete English 1101 and 1102 course requirements for Area A1 of the core curriculum with a minimum grade of C or higher or must demonstrate proficiency on the CLEP test for ENGL 1101. - 2.
+A candidate must complete Mathematic course requirement for Area A2 of the core curriculum with a minimum grade of C or higher. - 3.
 Satisfy core curriculum Areas A-E and Area F of the Program of Study (60 semester hours). - 4.
-Satisfy the institutional requirements including the Student Success course (not required of students with 12 or more transferable hours or have completed a comparable course at a prior college, or transient or Joint-Enrolled students), health, and physical education/first aid courses (4-5 semester hours).

-- 5. Complete requirements for the History and Constitution of the United States and Georgia as required by the State of Georgia.
-They may be met by completing American Government, POLS 1101and one of the two U.S. History courses, HIST 2111/2112. - Must satisfy Regents' Reading and Writing Skills Requirements with a grade of A or B in ENGL 1101 & ENGL 1102.
+Satisfy the institutional requirements including the Student Success course (not required of students with 12 or more transferable hours or have completed a comparable course at a prior college, or transient or Joint-Enrolled students), health, and physical education/first aid courses (range: 4-5 semester hours). - 5.
+Complete requirements for the History and Constitution of the United States and Georgia as required by the State of Georgia.
+They may be met by completing American Government, POLS 1101and one of the two U.S. History courses, HIST 2111/2112. - 6.
+Must satisfy Regents' Reading and Writing Skills Requirements with a grade of A or B in ENGL 1101 & ENGL 1102.
 A grade of C requires mandatory remediation through the Humanities Division.
 Read about remediation requirements in this section of the catalog. - 7.
-Meet the residency requirement by earning a minimum of 25 semester hours at East Georgia State College. - 8.
+Must meet the residency requirement by earning a minimum of 25 semester hours at East Georgia State College. - 8.
 Must demonstrate proficiency in oral communication by completing COMM 1100 (Public Speaking) or COMM 1010 (Interpersonal Communication), in Area B of the core curriculum. - 9.
-Candidate must have a minimum 2.0 graduation GPA. - 10.
+Must have a minimum 2.0 graduation GPA. - 10.
 The formal approval of faculty.